Near-Term Production on the Mexican Silver Belt

 Vangold Mining Corp (TSXV:VAN; OTC:VGLDF) is a silver and gold mining company using defined geological principles to acquire significant exploration opportunities across the Americas.
 To this effect, Vangold has developed a portfolio of properties that spans across Mexico and Nevada, US.
-Most recently, Vangold has been focused on developing the historic high-grade El Pinguico mine on the Mexican silver belt in the Guanajuato region to near-term production.
+Most recently, Vangold has been focused on developing the historic high-grade El Pinguico mine on the Mexican silver belt in the Guanajuato region.

 Unlike traditional mining projects, El Pinguico is unique in that it has over 700,000 tonnes of stock ore—at surface and underground—remaining from historical mining done on the property in the early 1900s that is ready to mill.
-As Vangold Mining carries the project towards production, the company has been confirming historical assay grades and conducting a diamond drilling program on the underground stockpile.
+As Vangold Mining carries the project towards production, the company has been confirming historical assay grades through a diamond drilling program on the underground stockpile.
 Having concluded the first phase of drilling, the company is now preparing a second phase targeted at exploring the in-situ resource in the El Pinguico Vein.